nam157/hero-name-recognition/README.md

 ## Describe
 In the problem of hero identification through the game league of legends and the requirements of the problem and the data provided.
 I realize this is a common classification problem and belongs to the type of multi-label classification.
 The problem belongs to the group of supervised math problems, to handle this problem I use CNN to solve this problem and use the pytorch framework to deploy.
 Use densenet121 backbone to train the model and use adam algorithm to optimize and use CrossEntropyLoss function to find out the model cost.

+As for image processing, I receive a very small number of images and different image sizes.
+So I also want to handle it simply, resize it to 128*128 and use more data augmentation including methods: [Resize,RandomHorizontalFlip,RandomVerticalFlip,Normalize]
+Meaningful functions such as resizing to the same size, flipping random images horizontally, flipping random images vertically, and normalizing the data to a normal distribution.
+Also not much time, the next work is to need more data and more techniques to denoise image

 Problems exist:
 - The topic does not provide train data
 - Using a fairly large architecture (Not recommended)